Finely Executed Manuscript Map of the Republic of Lucca and Part of Tuscany From the Collection of General Nicholas Charles Oudinot

 The map includes Florence, Lucca, Pisa, and Spezia, illustrating in meticulous detail the roads, rivers, mountains, lakes and valleys of the region.

-In 1805, the Lucca region was conquerted by Napoleon, who merged Lucca with the Principality of Piombino, forming the Principality of Lucca and Piombino (1805–1809).
+In 1805, the Lucca region was conquered by Napoleon, who merged Lucca with the Principality of Piombino, forming the Principality of Lucca and Piombino (1805–1809).
 Napoleon gave his sister Elisa Bonaparte Baciocchi control, naming here "Princess of Lucca."
 Elisa began rule as the Duchess of Lucca and Princess of Piombino, based at Villa Reale di Marlia.

 The map is signed on the covers by "Citoyen Rousseau" and on the map by "Par Rousseau Chef de Section des Ingenieurs Geographes."